kalshannikava/advent-of-code-2024/README.md

 # advent-of-code-2024

-These are my solutions for (Advent of code 2024)[https://adventofcode.com/2024].
+These are my solutions for Advent of code 2024: https://adventofcode.com/2024.

 # How to run
 Make sure you have Node installed, then run